pivotal/blog/content/post/totp.md

 date: 2019-01-21T11:16:22Z
 draft: false
 short: |
-  Time-based One-time Passwords (TOTP)authenticators apps are often deployed on smartphones to enhance security of sensitive online accounts; however, replacing the phone typically requires a burdensome reset of *all* TOTP passwords.
-In this blog post we describe the clever use of a QR code reader, secure storage, bash scripting, a QR code generator to quickly configure a new phone (no reset of TOTP required).
+  Time-based One-time Passwords (TOTP) authenticator apps are often deployed on smartphones to enhance security of sensitive online accounts; however, replacing the phone typically requires a burdensome reset of *all* TOTP passwords.
+In this blog post we describe the clever use of a QR code reader, secure storage, bash scripting, and a QR code generator to quickly configure a new phone (no reset of TOTP required).
 title: Transferring Time-based One-time Passwords to a New Smartphone
-image: /images/pairing.jpg
 ---

 ## Abstract